egutierrez112999/SocialMediaDatabases/README.md

 To Run Tests:
 1. Run setup.py
 	- This file will setup the database
-2. Run server.py
-	- This is our UI for our social Network

 2. Run dissonance_database.db
 	- This fill will run the tests automatically